 Marijohn is preceded in death by her aunt, Shirley Harrison Patterson, of Memphis TN; her uncle, Britton Shelton of Tupelo MS; and her young brother, Marvin Russell Bledsoe Jr. of Manteca CA. Also preceding her in death were her aunt, Bobbie Metcalf Harrison, and two first cousins, David Elmer Harrison and Kimberly Michelle Fitch.

 She leaves to mourn her passing: her son, Langston Boaz Bledsoe-Ragland of Memphis; her mother, Carita Harrison Bledsoe Reaves of Memphis; her father Dr. Marvin Russell Bledsoe, Sr. of Manteca, CA; her sister, Julia Marie Bledsoe of Manteca CA; four uncles, Elmer "Eddie" Harrison, Anthony R. (Anita) Harrison, &

 Carroll Henry (Christina) Bledsoe all of Memphis, and Joe Frank (Elaine) Shelton of Wake Forest, NC; four aunts, Regenia Harrison (James) Nave, Janelle Bledsoe Pringle, & Helen Marie Harrison (Charles) Lewis, all of Memphis, and Taryn Joy Harrison (Julius) Sloss of Nashville TN, and a host of other relatives and friends.

-To send flowers to Marijohn's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Marijohn Bledsoe, please visit our floral store.